 Nature soothes our stressed-out souls.
-We instinctively know that nature is the best prescription, but new research reveals how little time we need to set aside to reap the benefits.
+We instinctively know nature is the best prescription, but research is revealing how little time we need to set aside to reap the benefits.

-The study's co-author and another UAB professor, Gavin Jenkins, acknowledges that the study pool was small, but its findings pointed to the importance of urban parks.
+The study's co-author and another UAB professor, Gavin Jenkins, acknowledges the study pool was small, but its findings illustrate the importance of urban parks.

 "There is increasing pressure on green space within urban settings," Jenkins said in the statement.
 "Planners and developers look to replace green space with residential and commercial property.
 The challenge facing cities is that there is an increasing evidence about the value of city parks but we continue to see the demise of theses spaces."

 In another review published in Frontiers in Psychology, researchers at Cornell University examined the results of 14 studies that focused on the impact of nature on college students.
 They found that you might not even need the full 20 minutes to reap the benefits of some outdoor time.
 The studies showed that as little as 10–20 minutes of sitting or walking in nature can help college students feel happier and less stressed.

 “It doesn’t take much time for the positive benefits to kick in,” said lead author Gen Meredith, associate director of the Master of Public Health Program and lecturer at the College of Veterinary Medicine, in a statement.
 “We firmly believe that every student, no matter what subject or how high their workload, has that much discretionary time each day, or at least a few times per week.”